johnperry-math/AoC2023/More_Detailed_Comparison.md

 const SIDE_LENGTH: usize = 131;
 type Map = common::two_dimensional_map::Map<SIDE_LENGTH, SIDE_LENGTH, Object>;
 ```
 Unlike Ada, `SIDE_LENGTH` does not become a proper field for the `Map` type.
-That doesn't mean you can't know what the map's dimensions are; if you don't already have `SIDE_LENGTH` handy then you can add a function to return the value; for example,
+That doesn't mean you can't know what the map's dimensions are; if the client may need to know `SIDE_LENGTH`, then you can add a function to return the value; for example,
 ```rust
 impl<const ROW_LENGTH: usize, const COL_LENGTH: usize, Object> Map<ROW_LENGTH, COL_LENGTH, Object> {
     pub const fn row_dimension(&self) -> usize {